There are between two and five million actively managed blogs worldwide.

 Other sites get the count wrong because they’re counting things that are clearly not blogs.

 - Tumblr: Tumblr has 530M+ users and thus feeds.
-However, since most of those feeds are either unused or porn from spambots (not long-form articles), none are blogs.
+However, since most of those feeds are either unused or adult content from spambots (not long-form articles), none are blogs.

 - YouTube Channels: YouTube has 38M Channels.
 But a vlog is not a blog.
 It needs more long-form written content to be a blog.

 - Social Media (Facebook, Twitter, Pinterest, LinkedIn, etc.): None of these social media platforms really allow long-form written content.
 Many accounts are private and not capable of driving public traffic.
 Making them NOT BLOGS!

 - Q&A Websites (Quora, StackOverflow, Reddit): Questions in forums are not long-form content.
 And the bloggers that use Quora to drive traffic, aren’t trying to drive traffic to other Quora posts.

 - Parked Domains: The 254 million purchased domain names that are not in use are not blogs.